About the Student Series

-Drop Off: Students may be dropped off with a chaperone under the Wortham Center marquee on Biltmore Ave.
+Drop Off: Students may be dropped off with a chaperone under the Wortham Center marquee at 18 Biltmore Ave.

 We strongly encourage additional chaperones in addition to a bus driver.
 If this is not possible, please let the box office know when you reserve your tickets.

-Bus Parking: Before each performance, the Wortham Center will send a map of free bus parking as designated by the City of Asheville.
+Bus Parking: Please see this map of free bus parking as designated by the City of Asheville.
 Bus parking in the City is filled on a first-come, first-served basis.
 If a bus driver plans to attend the performance, they need to arrive with enough time to drop off, park the bus, and walk back to the Wortham Center.